Don’t Let the Snow Push You Around! Tips for Safe Shoveling

 At this rate, we may be shoveling into next winter.
 Don’t let snow knock your back out of whack.
-Dr. Ferdinand Salvacion, with Memorial’s SpineWorks, which utilizes advanced non-surgical treatment options like nerve blocking techniques, cautions against trying to move heavy deep piles of snow too quickly.
+Dr. Ferdinand Salvacion, with Memorial’s SpineWorks, which utilizes advanced non-surgical treatment options like nerve blocking techniques and cautions against trying to move heavy deep piles of snow too quickly.
 Instead, consider these tips for safer shoveling.

 - Push snow forward with your shovel instead of scooping, lifting and throwing it.